reframejs/reframe/docs/sections/doNotRenderInBrowser.md

 Setting `doNotRenderInBrowser: true` makes the page considerably faster.
 So if your page has no interactive views, then you should set `doNotRenderInBrowser: true`.
 (Precisely speaking, you should set `doNotRenderInBrowser: true` if and only if your page's views are stateless.)

+By setting `doNotRenderInBrowser: true` to all your pages, you remove browser-side JavaScript.
+In other words you remove the frontend and the view library (React/Vue/etc.) is only used on the server as an HTML template engine.